cunybpl/nycet_pnp/src/content/guides/systems/feedwater.md

 ### Pumps and Motors

 The feedwater pumps and motors inject the feedwater stored in the feedwater tank into the boiler.
 The pumps and motors are driven by a feedwater controller that monitors the water level of the boiler and the water contaminant levels.
 When the controller receives the signal, it will turn on the pumps and feedwater will flow into the boiler.

+#### Constant-speed, Constant-volume Pump

+A constant-speed, constant-volume pump and motor operates at a single speed to circulate liquid.
+<a class="continue" href="/documents/components/constant-speed-constant-volume-pump-motor"><span>Learn More</span><i class="fa fa-arrow-right"></i></a>

+#### Variable-speed, Variable-volume Pump

+A variable-speed, variable-volume pump and motor circulate liquid (e.g., water or water and glycol solution) through a piping network where the flow rate fluctuates as required by the plant and systems they serve.
+<a class="continue" href="/documents/components/variable-speed-variable-volume-pump-and-motor"><span>Learn More</span><i class="fa fa-arrow-right"></i></a>

 ### Piping Network